Scaling Laws for Black box Adversarial Attacks: Introduction

-Despite the progress in ensemble attack algorithms, the number of surrogate models used is often limited, leaving the concept of model ensemble scaling under-explored.
-In contrast to prior works, we hereby investigate the scaling laws of ensemble attacks.
-Notably, the concept of scaling laws has led to substantial advancements in pretrained models, exemplified by the development of the Generative Pretrained Transformer (GPT) \cite{kaplan2020scalinglawsneurallanguage}.
-Traditional scaling laws aim for better generalization to unseen scenarios by training on massive data, while ensemble attacks perform optimization on multiple models for better transferability.
-These two claims are indeed equivalent as prior works \cite{dong2018boosting,chen2023rethinking} have pointed out that the transferability of adversarial examples generated from surrogate models parallels the generalization observed in neural network training.
-This equivalence prompts an intriguing question: \textit{Can we achieve significant improvements in transfer-based attack by scaling the number of surrogate models, akin to the scaling of data and model parameters in GPT?}
+Despite the progress in ensemble attack algorithms, the number of surrogate models used in previous research is often limited~\cite{chen2023rethinking,zhang2024does,yao2025understandingmodelensembletransferable}.
+Recent advancement in large language models shows that scaling training data can significantly improve the generalization ability \cite{kaplan2020scalinglawsneurallanguage}.
+Since the transfer-based attack is also a generalization problem that expects adversarial examples from surrogate models to generalize to target models, while the training data are surrogate models rather than text or images~\cite{dong2018boosting,chen2023rethinking}, this equivalence prompts an intriguing question: \textit{Can we achieve significant improvements in transfer-based attacks by scaling the number of surrogate models, akin to the scaling of data and model parameters in large language models like GPT?}

-In this study, we establish the scaling laws of black-box ensemble attacks regarding the number of surrogate models.
-We first perform a theoretical analysis on the convergence of ensemble attacks, which motivates our further empirical studies.
-By conducting extensive experiments of targeted attacks, we systematically explore the scaling of model ensembling, uncovering clear trends that inform our understanding of scaling behavior in ensemble attacks.
-Besides near 100\% attack success rates against black-box classifiers, we also frequently mislead the predictions of modern Vision Language Models (VLMs) to predefined objects, solely with a set of pretrained classification models.

-Beyond these studies on open-source models, we leverage our insights to conduct scaled attacks on proprietary models like GPT-4~\cite{openai2024gpt4technicalreport}.
-We extend the attack methods to a group of CLIP vision encoders to craft targeted adversarial examples, which achieve a success rate of 90\% against GPT-4o and GPT-4-Turbo, and over 60\% against other commercial MLLMs.
-This highlights the vulnerabilities of these models to perturbations and the significance of the scaling laws for ensemble attack.
-We also explain the existence of the scaling laws in ensemble attacks from two aspects via further studies.
-The increasing semantic interpretability of the visualized perturbations suggests that the adversarial examples capture the common features of models on the natural image manifold, while the loss of effectiveness on adversarially trained models indicates that the scaling comes from the shareable feature space across diverse models \cite{wortsman2022model}.